List of historic properties in Mesa, Arizona

 This is a list, which includes a photographic gallery, of some of the remaining historic structures and monuments in Mesa, Arizona.
 Mesa is a city in Maricopa County located east of Phoenix.
 Mesa is the third largest city in Arizona, after Phoenix and Tucson.

-__toc__

 Brief history

 The early Mormon pioneers founded a settlement which they named Utahville.
 They soon renamed their settlement Lehi.
 They rebuilt the ancient canals that the Hohokam tribe had built, and the area became successful as an agricultural haven.
 On March 5, 1877, the pioneers built a fort using adobe bricks which they named "Fort Utah" to protect their families and fields from the Apaches who attacked them.
 In 1886, the town Post Office name was changed to Zenos.
 In 1889, the Post Office Department finally allowed the name Mesa City.
 There was a flood in Lehi in 1891, which destroyed Fort Utah and carried away acres of valuable farmland in low-lying areas.